 With an average temperature of between 14 and 24 degrees Celsius (57 °F – 75 °F), the weather Venice in September is still good.
 It will be getting slightly colder as the month progresses.
 Our favourite time of the year to visit Venice, is actually late September.
 Although there is a chance of chilly weather, the crazy big crowds will have left the Lagoon.
 Due to the cruise scheduling problem weekends are still best to avoid.

-October 2020, a busy cruise month in Venice
+October is normally a busy cruise month in Venice.
+Who knows in 2021?

-In terms of arriving cruise ship passengers, October will be the third busiest month of the year in Venice.
-In total 186,773 cruise passengers are scheduled to arrive in Venice in October 2020.
+In terms of arriving cruise ship passengers, October is normally the third busiest month of the year in Venice.
+In total 186,773 cruise passengers were scheduled to arrive in Venice in October 2020.
+We don’t yet know whether cruise ships will arrive in Venice in 2021 due to the pandemic.
 Important to understand is that most of these ships will arrive during weekends.
 That means that during the week, almost no cruise ship passengers will arrive.

 In fact, if you are lucky with the weather, which is usually the case at beginning of the month, October will be a very good month to visit Venice.
 With average temperatures of between 10 to 18 degrees Celsius (50 °F – 64 °F), it is good to know that the weather will take a turn for the worse later in the month.